junewunder/gml-popl24/README.md

 To interactively run each example, use `tests-interactive.sh`.
 This will wait for user input after each example is run.

-What to expect:
+#### Expected behavior

- - for every file in the `paper-examples` and `testcases` folder:
+The code should, for every file in the `paper-examples` and `testcases` folder:
- - print the name of the file being run
+  - print the name of the file being checked
   - print the program to the terminal
- - runs the checker, printing the outputted graph types from the program
+  - run the checker, printing the output graph types from the program
- - waits for the user to press the enter button
+  - wait for the user to press the enter button

 ### Run individual examples

-Run your example with the following command
+You can check individual examples with the following command
 ```
 dune exec -- gml <gml file>
 ```